What Is Vegan Wine? All About Vegan Wine

 We do have some good news though, as not all fining processes are non-vegan.
 Carbon and clay-based fining ingredients are available, the most popular of which is bentonite clay.
 Bentonite clay is mixed with water and added to the wine.
 It bonds with the particles and settles to the bottom of the vessel and is then removed.
 Other methods are being developed too, with pea protein and vegetable gelatin becoming increasingly prevalent.

 So, when asking yourself, what is vegan wine?
-It’s simply a wine that doesn’t use a fining process with ingredients from animals.
+It’s simply a wine that doesn’t use a fining process that involves ingredients from animals.

-When it comes to finding vegan wine, it is up to the producer to put information on the packaging.
-When looking for vegan wine, make sure that you read the label carefully.
-If it doesn’t say whether it is vegan or not, it’s safest to assume it is not vegan suitable, unless you can ask someone for the correct information.
+When it comes to finding vegan wine, it is up to the winemakers to put that information on their labelling.
+Some choose to (like the labels above, and some don’t).
+Make sure that you read the labels carefully, and if they don’t say whether it is vegan or not, it’s safest to assume it is not vegan suitable, unless you can ask someone for the correct information.
 If the label says, ‘unfiltered and unfined’, or words to this effect, that will likely mean the wine is suitable for vegans.
 Unlike alcohol and sulphites, vegan status does not legally have to be on the label.
 If a wine contains more than 0.25 milligrams per litre of egg or milk products, this must be declared on the label.
-In practice this limit is almost never reached.
+In practice, however, this limit is almost never reached.

 Vegan wines can be enjoyed by everyone, whether they are vegan or not.
 As such, you can pair vegan wines with any foods you might usually enjoy.
 If you are looking for vegan food to go with vegan wines then the normal guidelines apply, but it’s fun to experiment!
 Light meals and salads are best with light white wines such as Sauvignon Blanc and Pinot Grigio.
 Asian dishes such as stir-fries and mild curries can pair brilliantly with Riesling.

 For Italian reds, think vegan pizza and pasta, as well as antipasti such as roasted artichokes and olives.
-Richer dishes such as chilli and mushroom stroganoff are great with full-bodied red wines from Bordeaux, the Rhône Valley and the New World.
+Richer dishes such as chilli and mushroom stroganoff are great with full-bodied red wines from Bordeaux, the Rhône Valley and the New World too.